-Next, we turned our attention to candidate engagement.
-Leading CRM products were not suitable for recruiting, so we designed our branded email marketing features for passive candidate engagement, developing advanced segmentation based on candidate progress through pipelines and talent pool attributes, and pioneered personalized multi-channel communication.
+Recognizing that leading CRM products were unsuitable for modern recruiting, we designed branded email marketing features for passive candidate engagement, developed advanced segmentation based on candidate pipeline progress and talent pool attributes, and pioneered personalized multi-channel communication.